spmasterman/tutor-directory/README.md

     Log in as a super-admin
     go to the User Management page
-    Switch to the user that you want to change.
+    Switch to the user (Red button) that you want to change.
 This should take you to the home page, as that user Choose "Profile" in the drop down User Menu (top right) Choose "Edit Password"
     Enter the new password, twice
-    Hit back on the browser a few times till you get to the home page again (alternatively just get to the home page) Choose the "Eject" option at the bottom of the user menu, which should set you back as the Super admin you started on
+    Hit back on the browser a few times till you get to the home page again (alternatively just get to the home page) Choose the "Eject" option at the bottom of the user menu (Top right), which should set you back as the Super admin you started on

 To be honest if your doing this, then your not really doing things in the spirit of good security - so I don't feel too bad about it being eight steps :)